 Marketers say videos have the highest ROI.

 And, of those companies not leveraging video content yet, 21% plan to do so this year.

-Video ad spend continues to grow, as well.
+Video ad spending continues to grow, as well.

-The Interactive Advertising Bureau reports that digital video ad spend increased 21% in 2022.
+The Interactive Advertising Bureau reports that digital video ad spending increased 21% in 2022.

 They expect it to go even higher in 2023, up 17% to $55.3 billion.

 This type of content is what consumers want.

 Wyzowl reports that 91% of people say they want to see more videos from brands.